CloudCannon/brand/_style/icons.md

 ---------------------------------------

 ### File Icons
-As CloudCannon is run off files it makes sense that they get special treatment.
-We have our own file set for anytime a file is referenced.
+Files are important to CloudCannon therefore it makes sense that they get special treatment.
 When extending this library of icons please consider the following:

 * The HTML file is a bright orange matching the HTML5 logo.
 The bright orange was also chosen as an HTML file should be a prominent click target in the app.
 * The folder icon is a color resembling the OSX finder folder.
 This is because the majority of our users at the time were using OSX.

 ![Internal File Icons](/img/style/file-icons.png)

 Anyone outside of CloudCannon wanting to use this icon set should contact [our support](mailto:support@cloudcannon.com).
-These icons are copyrighted to CloudCannon Inc.
+Copyright &copy; CloudCannon Inc.